ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ## Smoothing School-Level Projections

 A final consideration is whether to apply any smoothing techniques to the school-level projections.
-Because school-level projections are more sensitive to localized exogenous shocks and have fewer observations than district-level projections, they can exhibit more volatility and less accuracy.
+Because school-level projections are more sensitive to localized external shocks and have fewer observations than district-level projections, they can exhibit more volatility and less accuracy.

 An approach to address this issue is to calculate school-level estimates following a two-stage hybrid approach,